jorexdeveloper/termux-nethunter/README.md

 [Start the vnc server](#how-to-start-vnc-server "How to start vnc server.") and **minimize the termux app**.

-Now open the vnc viewer app, click add server and fill in with the following details.
+Now open the vnc viewer app, click add server and fill in with the following details:

 **Name**